front-commerce/developers.front-commerce.com/source/docs/advanced/checkout/add-custom-checkout-step.md

 title: Add a custom checkout step
 ---

-The checkout is one of the most complex part of any e-commerce website.
+The checkout is one of the most complex parts of any e-commerce website.
 It is full of rules and easy to be in an invalid step.
-If you use a rather standard checkout (shipping/billing address, shipment methods, payment methods and place order), you hopefully won't have to change anything more than a few components to adapt them to your own look and feel.
+If you use a relatively standard checkout (shipping/billing address, shipment methods, payment methods and place order), you hopefully won't have to change anything more than a few components to adapt them to your look and feel.

 However, if you need to add a custom step, you'll need to change a few things.